-His Holiness, Hazrat Mirza Masroor Ahmad, is the fifth Khalifa (Caliph) of the Ahmadiyya Muslim Community.
-Elected to this lifelong position on April 22, 2003, he serves as the worldwide spiritual and administrative head of an international religious organisation with tens of millions of followers spread across over 200 countries.
+His Holiness, Hazrat Mirza Masroor Ahmad (Mir-za Mas-roor Ah-mad), is the fifth Khalifa (Caliph) of the Ahmadiyya Muslim Community.
+Elected to this lifelong position on 22 April 2003, he serves as the worldwide spiritual and administrative head of an international religious organisation with tens of millions of members spread across more than 200 countries.

 - Peace Initiatives